“My husband was supposed to be home after work and he was late. I called a few times. No answer.

 Today, we’re closer than we’ve ever been.
 My husband’s heart has joy and my heart is at peace.
 Our family is loving every minute together.
 We tear up periodically in thankfulness that we’re together…as a couple and as a family.
 Beyond our healing (which is huge), Josh’s relationships with our kids, many family, and friends have been restored (which has been awesome to see), and we’ve both felt this nudge from God to look outward.
 We’ve been working on us and our family for a while now.
 It’s like we’ve been through a war, time in a figurative hospital, and therapy.
 We have scars, but they get less and less sensitive every day.
 God has strengthened us, giving us a message I need you to hear today: There’s hope.”

 This story was submitted to Love What Matters by Ashley Stockel of Austin, Texas.
-You can follow her journey on Instagram, Facebook and her website.
+You can follow her journey on Instagram and Facebook.
 Do you have a similar experience?
 We’d like to hear your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Provide hope for someone struggling.
 SHARE this story on Facebook to let them know a community of support is available.